 - Write the code to signify dry ice shipment: UN 1845

-- Clearly write the shipping name “Dry Ice” or “Carbon Dioxide Solid.”
+- Write the shipping name “Dry Ice” or “Carbon Dioxide Solid.”

 - Add the weight of the dry ice in KG.